44.8 F

 The big birds make comeback after nearly disappearing in 1904

-It has been almost 25 years since the first wild turkeys were reintroduced to Lucas County as part of an on-going statewide effort to bring back a healthy population of the big birds.
+It has been almost 25 years since the first wild turkeys were reintroduced to Lucas County as part of an ongoing statewide effort to bring back a healthy population of the big birds.

-The Oho Division of Wildlife was responsible for the reintroduction, which started in the 1950s in southern Ohio.
+The Ohio Division of Wildlife was responsible for the reintroduction, which started in the 1950s in southern Ohio.
 The program was so successful that it extended gradually to other Ohio regions.
 It started here in 2000 with the Division releasing a handful of adult birds in Oak Openings Preserve Metropark.

 Those birds have since extended their range and have become well-established in a number of Metroparks Toledo, including Swan Creek Preserve, Brookwood, Wildwood Preserve and Oak Openings Preserve.
 It’s not uncommon in the winter months to see flocks of a dozen or more birds, occasionally many more.